CSB-KaracaLab/Sox-PTF/Scripts/RMSD/README.md

-### Calculate P-RMSD and draw the violin plots
+## Calculate P-RMSD and draw the violin plots

-P-RMSD (Root Mean Square Deviations of the DNA Phosphorus atoms) computations are performed with Profit (Martin, A.C.R., http://www.bioinf.org.uk/software/profit/).
+P-RMSD (Root Mean Square Deviations of the DNA Phosphorus atoms) computations were performed with Profit (Martin, A.C.R., http://www.bioinf.org.uk/software/profit/).
 The tool can be downloaded from the website.

-For all P-RMSD calculations, DNA of the Sox11:DNA complex (pdb id: [6t78](https://www.rcsb.org/structure/6t78) (Dodonova _et al._, 2020)) is used as a reference.
+For all P-RMSD calculations, DNA of the Sox11:DNA complex (pdb id: [6t78](https://www.rcsb.org/structure/6t78) (Dodonova _et al._, 2020)) was used as a reference.

 To compute P-RMSD values, the reference structure and conformers should have the same chain id and residue number.
-For this, we have rearranged the reference structure's chain id and residue numbers according to DNA:sox11, 601-SHL024 (free nucleosome), Sox11:SHL2, Sox11:dyad and Sox11:SHL4.
+For this, we rearranged the reference structure's chain id and residue numbers according to DNA:sox11, 601-SHL024 (free nucleosome), Sox11:SHL2, Sox11:dyad and Sox11:SHL4.
 These rearranged reference structures are deposited under [Raw_Data/RMSD/References](https://github.com/BurcuOzden/Sox-PTF/tree/main/Raw_Data/RMSD/References)

 Profit scripts to generate the P-RMSD files over the simulations are presented under [Profit folder](https://github.com/BurcuOzden/Sox-PTF/tree/main/Scripts/RMSD/Profit).